Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

-\textbf{b) Adversarial Feature Generation Network} In this section, we present the proposed AFGN, which utilizes final feature embedding $f_s$ from AGAN to learn to generate features that are highly related to the attributes for fine-grained classification.
+In this section, we present the proposed AFGN, which utilizes final feature embedding $f_s$ from AGAN to learn to generate features that are highly related to the attributes for fine-grained classification.

 The AFGN can adopt any adversarial feature synthesizing GZSL method.
 In this work, we adopt a feature generation method f-WGAN \cite{xian2018feature}, which has a visual feature generator $G$ and a discriminator $D$.
 The f-WGAN takes random Gaussian noise $\epsilon$ and the class semantic vector $a$ as inputs and learns to generate a visual feature $\tilde{x}\in \mathcal{X}$ of class $y$.
-The idea is to train $G$ to generate features of the source class images $x^s$ conditioned on $a_c^s$ so that during testing the generator $G$ can repurpose its learned knowledge to generate target class features only from $a_c^t$.
+The idea is to train $G$ to generate features of the source class images $x^s$ conditioned on $a_c^s$ so that during testing, the generator $G$ can repurpose its learned knowledge to generate target class features only from $a_c^t$.
 In f-WGAN \cite{xian2018feature}, the global features (i.e., $x^s$) are used as the real features to guide $G$.
-On the contrary, we propose to utilize our attribute weighted features for the guidance.
+On the contrary, we propose to utilize our attribute-weighted features for the guidance.
 Not only our features are associated with attribute attention, they also hold redundancy-free information.
 For converting the semantic vectors to visual features, the usage of $f_s$ inferred from AGAN will assist the AFGN to follow the underlying dependency between the semantic and visual feature spaces.
 Therefore, we optimize,

 where $\tilde{x}=G(\epsilon, a)$, $\lambda$ denotes the penalty coefficient, and $\hat{x}=\eta f_s+(1-\eta) \tilde{x}$ with $\eta \sim U(0,1)$.
 To further ensure the learned features hold discriminative properties suitable for classification and less bias towards source classes, we use the $h_2$ from AGAN as follows,